havir-fs/Flutter-Firebase-Crashlytics/README.md

 **Firebase account**

-In order to start the project  surf to this address: https://firebase.google.com.
+In order to start the project  surf to this address: [Firebase](https://firebase.google.com).
 Then if you have signed with your gmail address by clicking on “Go to console” button on the top right hand side of the page you will be redirected to the web page in which you can add any project.

 **Firebase project**

-The webpage (address: https://console.firebase.google.com/) contains all of the defined projects under your account.
+The webpage [Firebase console](https://console.firebase.google.com/) contains all of the defined projects under your account.
 In order to define a project, it is enough to click on “add project” button.
 In this step the project name is defined.
 User can define whatever name that he wants, but  It should be noted that if in the name “_” is being used, it can not be installed on IOS.
 At the end of this step, a project is defined which can include some applications.